Shanmukha5269/docker-2-tier/README.md

-# Simple 2-Tier Todo Application
+# Simple 2-Tier Todo Application with Docker

 This is a simple 2-tier application consisting of a Node.js backend with MongoDB and a basic HTML/CSS/JavaScript frontend.